KhaeraB/P12-SportSee/README.md

 <!-- Launch Project -->
 ###  Recharts
-Boostrap 5.2 is instal
+Boostrap 5.2 is install

 ### Sass
-Sass is instal
+Sass is install

 ### React Router
 The version 6 is install